Live Microscopy Core (LMC)

 Request Information

-• DMi8 Widefield Fluorescence Microscope
+• Leica DMi8 Widefield Fluorescence Microscope

 Widefield microscope system equipped with a stage-top incubation chamber for live time-lapse imaging experiments in brightfield and fluorescence.
 Color camera for histology and phase contrast imaging, and high-sensitivity Hamamatsu ORCA-ER cooled CCD camera for fluorescence imaging.
-Sola LED light source and 4 fluorescence filters (DAPI, GFP, Texas Red, CY5).
+Sola LED light source and 5 fluorescence filters (DAPI, GFP, YFP, Texas Red, CY5).
 Motorized stage enables image stitching of large regions at high magnification.

 Request Information